Continual Pre-training of MoEs: How robust is your router?: Results

 \textbf{Routing Imbalance.} Figure~\ref{fig:decaymri} (a,b) reports median MRI computed across all transformer blocks of SBT$k$ and PBT$k$ Granular MoEs during CPT with $0\%$ replay, subfigure (c) reports results across different replay percentages and results for switch MoEs are reported in Figures~\ref{apdx:fig:decaymri} and~\ref{apdx:fig:mri-replay} of the appendix.
 These figures precisely study the distribution shift by reporting the MRI immediately before and after the transition from English and German data.
 We observe that SBT$k$ MoEs are consistently robust to the distribution shift, showing only a small increase in MRI across different replay percentages and for decayed and non-decayed checkpoints alike.
 This is likely attributable to the explicit balancing step in Sinkhorn routing.
 In contrast, the non-decayed and decayed PBT$k$ MoE checkpoints go through a period of high routing imbalance immediately following the distribution shift.
 However, this period is short-lived: the PBT$k$ checkpoints recover to well-balanced MRI levels, better than those of SBT$k$, within $500$ training steps.
-Subfigure (c) shows that this MRI spike can be mitigated with replay, though the benefit is negligible as even the no-replay model recovers quickly.
-These results suggest that although SB is more robust to distribution shifts than PB, this robustness limits the MRI attainable and could be the cause of the poorer performance seen above for validation loss.
-Moreover, the chaotic phase undergone by PBT$k$ checkpoints does not last long enough to forego the strong performance of these models.
+Subfigure (c) shows that this MRI spike can be mitigated with replay, though the benefit is negligible, as even the no-replay model recovers quickly.
+These results suggest that although SB is more robust to distribution shifts than PB, this robustness limits the MRI attainable.
+We hypothesize that the generally higher MRI of PB models may cause an uneven utilization of the MoE’s parameters during training.
+Such a difference in expert utilization during training could possibly explain the differences in performance between PB and SB.
+Finally, the chaotic phase undergone by PBT$k$ checkpoints does not last long enough to forego the strong performance of these models.

-\subsection{Language Modeling Performance}
+\subsection{Language modeling performance}

 Having established the benefits of replay and infinite learning rate schedules for continually pre-training MoEs, we now quantitatively verify the efficacy of these techniques by continually pre-training our MoEs on $200$B tokens of Code and German Common Crawl data and evaluating their performance relative to two baselines.
 Specifically, we will compare the performance of the four continually pre-trained MoEs in our study to a FLOP-matched dense baseline and a fully re-trained PBT$k$ Granular MoE Baseline (the best-performing architecture in our study).
 Performance will be measured across $4$ axes: validation loss on the pre-training and CPT datasets, English evaluation benchmarks (task 1), German and Code evaluation benchmarks (task 2), and MRI of final checkpoints.
 Note that the main conclusions of this section are succinctly summarized in Figure~\ref{fig:mainfig}.